infotexture/precisely-prettier/README.md

 \* If you are using `npm`, replace `yarn` with `npm run` in the above section.

+### Formatting source files

+To call the formatting script manually, run `yarn format`.

+_If you're one of those impatient types that likes to save keystrokes, you can use the `yarn fmt` alias instead._

+But the whole point of this setup is that you shouldn't have to do this sort of thing manually, so read on to automate the process and ensure that any lines you change will be formatted before you commit your changes.

 ## Installing Husky and commit hooks

-Set up Husky and the `precise-commits` commit hooks to format changed files before each commit.
+Set up Husky and the `precise-commits` commit hooks to format changed lines before each commit.

 ### Install with `yarn`